akvanaparthy/AI-Job-Master/STATUS.md

 5. **Testing**: No tests written yet
 6. **Security**: API key encryption in place, needs audit
 7. **Performance**: No optimization done yet
+8. **Resume Text Extraction**: PDF/DOCX text extraction is currently broken (needs `pdf-parse` and `mammoth` implementation).
+9. **Resume Storage Strategy**: Resume content is stored directly in the database as text; initial schema implies file upload to Supabase Storage.
+A decision is needed to either fix text extraction or re-architect to use Supabase Storage.

 ---